Documents Needed to Apply

 Independent Student Definition

-2018-2019 Financial Aid Applicants: Federal regulations define an independent student if he/she meets one of thirteen criteria listed in Step 3 of the student section of the FAFSA.
+Federal Financial Aid regulations define a student as independent if they meet one of thirteen criteria listed in Step 3 of the student section of the FAFSA.

 Federal regulations require that a student not meeting the definition of independent apply as a dependent.
 These students must provide income, asset, and household information for themselves and their parent(s), (including stepparent[s]).